-I am a historian with expertise in the history of technology, capitalism, and environmental justice.
+I am a historian with expertise in the history of technology, capitalism, and the environment.
 My focus is the energy industries in twentieth century Texas.
-My current book project argues that the West Texas oil industry's perceptions of environmental and economic risk influenced Texas's political development.
+My book argues that the Texas response to environmental and economic hazards was shaped from the bottom-up by oil workers, contractors, engineers, and entrepreneurs who accepted a very high level of “natural” risk.
+This set the parameters for Texas industrialization after 1920.
+I am developing a second book project on wind energy in the US Southwest.
 I have published on the environmental and social history of energy technology in several venues.
-Along with articles on oil industry political economy and the industry’s history of environmental racism, I am currently revising an article for the journal Technology and Culture that articulates female employees’ centrality to oil industry narratives of technocratic competence and automated modernity.
-I am an editor and contributor for the volume Energy Cinema which examines the energy industries in twentieth-century Hollywood film.
+Along with articles on oil industry political economy, labor structures, and the industry’s history of environmental racism, I am currently working on an article tracking the linked histories of oil detection technologies and early computing.
+I am an editor and contributor for the forthcoming volume Energy Cinema which examines the energy industries in twentieth-century Hollywood film.

 American social history, cultural history, environmental history, history of science and technology, class, race, and ethnicity in study of capitalism and industrialization, digital humanities

 Explores topics of interest in transitioning to the College of Engineering and succeeding in STEM majors.

 Fall 2020 / Spring 2021 / Fall 2021 / Spring 2022 / Fall 2022 / Fall 2023